 An ability to control the stepper motor using microcontroller, which could send the cup to desired position.

-An ability to control the LCD that display the current state of the product using microcontroller.
+An ability to display on an LCD the current state of the product using microcontroller.

 An ability to control the mixing volumes and output volumes of varying fluids from connected dispensers using the microcontroller.

-An ability to allow the user to order their drink via GUI.
+An ability to accept and process drink orders via GUI.

-An ability to allow the microcontroller to produce customized drinks from user’s choice.
+An ability to produce customized drinks from user orders.

 5.0 Sources Cited: